-The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Nicaragua: Pierre Gédéon of Nicaragua Adventures.
+The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Nicaragua, Panama and Costa Rica: Pierre Gedeon of Costa Adventures.

 Where to Stay and Eat

 Jicaro Island Ecolodge is a private-island resort near the shore of Lake Nicaragua, just a 15-minute boat ride away from the Spanish colonial city of Granada.
 And though it’s so close to all the sights of Granada, you feel like you’re in the middle of the jungle.
 You can tour some of the lake’s hundreds of tiny islands, explore the nearby cloud forest, and zip-line through the canopy.
 The nine, two-story casitas (made from Rainforest Alliance–certified wood) each have a deck overlooking the lake.
 There’s no air-conditioning, but the breeze keeps things cool.
 Book one of the rooms facing west/northwest, with views of Mombacho volcano, so you can watch the incredible sunsets on your deck while sipping the complimentary bottle of Chilean wine that we give to each of our guests at check-in.

 The extreme northwest of Nicaragua is largely untouristed, but it’s home to the authentic Hato Nuevo Ecolodge; it’s a great value, and the perfect base for getting out into nature, whether you choose to ride horseback in the forest, hike up to a viewpoint of the crater lake inside the Cosiguina volcano, or kayak through the mangroves in Padre Ramos Estuary Natural Reserve.